AAinemukama/Bike-Sales-Analysis-in-Excel/README.md

-# Bike-Sales-Analysis-in-Excel
+# Bike Sales Analysis Using Microsoft Excel
+## Project Description
+### Project Description
-This bike sales project uses Microsoft Excel to clean, standardize, and analyze data.
-The goal is to understand buyer demographics and identify which groups are more likely to purchase based on age, gender, and marital status.
-An interactive dashboard visualizes these insights for better market understanding.
+In this bike sales project, Microsoft Excel was utilized to clean, standardize, and analyze the data.
+The primary goal was to provide a comprehensive overview of buyer demographics to better understand the target market.
+This involved identifying which groups are more likely to make purchases based on factors such as age, gender, and marital status.
+An interactive dashboard was then created to visualize the data and insights.
+## Key Features
+- Data cleaning and preprocessing
+- Creation of pivot tables and charts